ColumbiaCGUI/MercuryMessaging/README.md

 [documentation page](https://columbiacgui.github.io/MercuryMessaging/).

 ## FAQ
-### Q. Does the toolkit work in Unity version 5.4.x, 4.x, 3.x, and earlier?
+### Q. Does the toolkit work in Unity versions earlier than LTS 2022?

-A. The framework has been tested in Unity 2022 up until 2022.3.18f1.
-This is the recommended version of Unity to use with Mercury!

-Core functions have been tested up until Unity 2020 up until 2020.3.21f1, Unity 2019 up until 2019.2.17f1, Unity 2018 up until 2018.3.13f1, Unity 2017 up until 2017.4f1, and 5.6.
-However, updated networking functionality with Photon Fusion *may not work*.
+A. Core functions have been tested in Unity 2020 up until 2020.3.21f1, Unity 2019 up until 2019.2.17f1, Unity 2018 up until 2018.3.13f1, Unity 2017 up until 2017.4f1, and 5.6.

-The Framework was originally developed using Unity 5.6.
-The toolkit requires some features that were added in Unity 5.
-As such, we provide no support for the toolkit in earlier versions of Unity.
-That said, it may work in other versions of Unity 5, but we're not sure.
+Updated networking functionality with Photon Fusion, which has only been tested in LTS 2022, *may not work* in any of these older versions.

 ### Q. What is Unity?